-Nothing in this Article will prevent the association from filing a grievance concerning a violation of a specific provision of this agreement.
-However, where no specific provision of the agreement limits its ability to act, Management may exercise its rights under this article without having such actions being subject to the grievance procedure.
+Nothing in this Article will prevent the Union from filing a grievance concerning a violation of a specific provision of this Agreement.
+However, where no specific provision of the Agreement limits its ability to act, Management may exercise its rights under this Article without having such actions being subject to the grievance procedure.

-Notwithstanding the foregoing, all conflicts between the provisions of this article and the provisions of other articles in the agreement will be resolved in the favor of such other articles.
+Notwithstanding the foregoing, all conflicts between the provisions of this Article and the provisions of other Articles in the Agreement will be resolved in the favor of such other Articles.